ansys/pyansys-dev-guide/doc/source/how-to/grpc-api-packages.rst

 * Adding a new method to a service
 * Adding a field to a request message

-However, this only applies to the ``vN`` gRPC protobuf API.
+However, this only applies to the ``vN`` gRPC Protobuf API.
 Python packages tend to follow semantic versioning, and PyAnsys packages follow that approach.
 Therefore, these Python gRPC API packages should also follow semantic versioning.
 Plan on releasing a new minor version when: